 If you did your resume writing job well then employers might want to bring you in for an interview.
 But it doesn't mean that hiring authorities will make such decision right away.
 Many companies practice phone interviews to check whether it is really worth inviting someone for an interview.
 They call candidates in order to test communication or any other skills, check past experience or just to see how a person reacts to certain questions.
 Such phone screening becomes the final stage where hiring authorities decided whether a candidate should be invited for a face-to-face interview or not.
 In order to handle well such phone interviews, you should be prepared for it.
 Many people are disoriented and confused when they receive such calls from the employers and as a result, they mess it up.
 Not necessarily because they aren't a good match for the opening, but because of their inability to manage stress or they were simply not prepared.
 The least you can do is to have your resume with you (or know it well), allocate enough time for the conversation, and make sure you are on a good phone line.
 These are basic things that will help you have a nice conversation with interviewing authorities.
 Obviously, you have to be prepared to answer some questions.

 Employers won't call you just to ask how you are doing.
 Make sure you are prepared by researching information about the company on the Internet because they will likely ask you what you know about the company or something like that.
 You can check their website, press releases, LinkedIn profiles to get some useful information about the employer.
 We recommend preparing some questions too.
 This way you will make the conversation a dialogue, which will help to build rapport with the company representative.
 For example you can ask about potential challenges that one will have when hired for the position.

-Prime-resume.com offers professional assistance in resume writing as well as provides high quality help to its clients in further job seeking efforts.
+Prime-resume.com offers professional assistance in resume writing as well as provides high-quality help to its clients in the further job seeking efforts.
 For example, our team can provide you the list of most important interview tips or the list of employment agencies absolutely for free if you order one of our services.
 Please, contact our live support team if you want to know more.